sidhanshumonga/Tracker-Event-Data-Exporter/README.md

-# msfExportNew
+# Tracker Event Data Exporter

 External app for dhis2, designed completely in JavaScript, HTML and CSS.

-- created to get tracker data of patients enrolled in the system.
+- created to get tracker and Event data of patients enrolled in the system.

 - export the data in three different formats.